All Episodes

 Depends on how this turns out.

-Now he's exploring court backing.
+Now, he's exploring court packing.

-But Joe, what are we talking about?
+But, Joe, what are we talking about?

 It was a bonehead idea.